 "Red zone" means any paved area or space, the curbing or boundary marker of which has been painted 'traffic Red' to indicate that private vehicles may not legally be parked there.

-"Reserved space" means any parking space designated by OU for the use of a particular person or group of persons.
+"Reserved Area" means any parking space designated by OU for the use of a particular group of persons.

 1-1-6.
 Rules of evidence

 (a) Prima facie evidence.
 When a vehicle is found to be in violation of this Chapter, it shall be considered prima facie evidence that the vehicle was parked by:

 (1) The person holding an OU parking permit for the vehicle;

 (2) The person, company, corporation or firm in whose name the vehicle is registered with the Oklahoma Tax Commission or the corresponding agency of another state (if no parking permit has been issued for the vehicle); or